 The traditional Dallas house built in the 1960s and 1970s is generally a one-story brick or wood-siding structure with many individual rooms, for example, formal living rooms and formal dining rooms.
-They also might have ornate lighting and plumbing fixtures, intricate woodwork.
+They also might have ornate lighting and plumbing fixtures, and intricate woodwork.
 If the home has not been updated, it can be very energy inefficient.

 The contemporary style home, on the other hand, has more open spaces, higher ceilings, and less ornamentation.
 There is a range of different contemporary styles such as mid-century modern, retro, soft or casual, urban, industrial and art deco.
 The variations are what make the contemporary design so versatile and interesting.